-His love to capture and narrate stories through documentary photography started when he got his first camera on his 12th birthday by his grandmother.
+His love to capture and narrate stories through documentary photography started when he got his first camera on his 12th birthday from his grandmother.
 He has no formal training in architecture yet creates a sense of place and narrative through his images, questioning how people and communities interact with their built environment.
 Not only has he collaborated with great contemporary architects like Rem Koolhaas, Zaha Hadid, and Toyo Ito, he has also collaborated with several book projects.

 “I first comprehend the design intent of the architect and then apply my vision to make it permeate into the photographs.”
 Being an architect himself, he has a clear vision of the design intents of the architects and how the perfect picture can be captured by playing with the light.
 Purnesh is an international and national award-winning photographer and was also the youngest Indian to win the silver spot at PX3 awards, Paris at the age of 22.

 One of the best decisions this pair made was over a few drinks at a pub when they decided to work together in 2003.
 Allan had just finished university when he tried a few shots with Nick and instantly loved it.
-Both have a background of analog and use large format cameras.
+Both have a background in analog and use large format cameras.
 In contrast to still images captured by simple cameras, they stitch different shots to create stories the building narrates without having to visit them.

 Using social media to express her vexation with the contemporary neutral color palette, Severin started her journey for the resurgence of colors in interiors.
 To remind the audience about the joys of a colorful life and architecture, she started her journey to find colors, lines, and shapes in every object and surroundings.
-She is a freelancer in Stockholm as an interior architect, art director, photographer, colorist, and a set designer and was recently listed as one of the top ten architectural photographers in the world by Dezeen.
+She is a freelancer in Stockholm as an interior architect, art director, photographer, colorist, and set designer and was recently listed as one of the top ten architectural photographers in the world by Dezeen.

 Jeanette has been a creative soul ever since she got her first camera at the age of 8.
 She has a background in photography and experience of many exhibitions before stepping into the field by herself.
-While working, she emphasizes on how to utilize the right kind of light to get the perfect picture.
+While working, she emphasizes how to utilize the right kind of light to get the perfect picture.
 Seeing new angles and perspectives, she creates mesmerizing images that can leave you awestruck.

 A self-taught photographer, Simone Bossi is an alumnus of the Milan Polytechnic.
 Having worked in Europe for around 5 years, Bossi made the shift to architectural photography as a full-time profession.
 After a thorough contemplative process of comprehending the project, he creates idiosyncratic images revealing the feelings of a space.